 Man crossing Glenn Highway on foot struck and killed by pickup, police say

-Two adults in the Chevrolet Colorado pickup were not injured in the collision around 8:30 p.m. and remained on the scene, police said in a 10:30 p.m. update.
+Two adults in the Chevrolet Colorado pickup were not injured in the collision around 8:30 p.m. and remained on the scene, police said in an update.
 No charges had been filed.

 "The victim's identity will be released once next-of-kin notification procedures have been completed," police said.